STRAN90/ThuyLewisNailsBrowsAndLashes/README.md

 Google Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling.

+## Testing

+Testing was ongoing throughout the entire build.
+I utilised Google Chrome developer tools while building to pinpoint and troubleshoot any issues as I went along.
+Each device has been inspected using Google Chrome developer to ensure each page is fully reponsive on a variety of different screen sizes and devices.
+I have also physically tested the responsivness of the site on a number of different devices.

+The following issues were raised during my mid project meeting with my mentor:

 ## Deployment & Local Development

 ### Deployment